 Inspect the Power Cord: Examine the power cord for visible signs of damage such as fraying or cuts.
 If the cord is damaged, it may need to be replaced by a professional.

-Reset the Machine: Some coffee machines have a reset function that can resolve power-related issues.
+coffee machines have a reset function that can resolve power-related issues.
 Refer to your machine’s manual to check if this option is available and how to perform the reset.

 Check the Fuse: If your machine uses a fuse, it may have blown.
 Replace the fuse with the appropriate one, as indicated in the user manual.